trascollc/bash/README.md

 Enjoy this repo  :smile: :smiley: :smiley:

 ## Contents
-The repo contains my bash script's to speed up traso dev work.
+The repo contains my bash script's to speed up trasco dev work.

 * `.aliases` contains bash aliases
-*  if you work on wsl system the linux subsystem will  disconnect the postgress server (somtimes)  type ```load```
+*  If you work on a WSL  the windows linux subsystem  it will  disconnect the postgress server (somtimes) type ```load``` .

 To use these just  download the repo into your root directory  (~/.bash_profile on mac) For WSL users